happybits/fcm-client/docs/intro.rst

     from gcmclient import *

-    # You work through a proxy?
-Pass 'proxies' keyword argument, as described
+    # Pass 'proxies' keyword argument, as described in 'requests' library if you
-    # in 'requests' library.
-Check of other options too.
+    # use proxies.
+Check other options too.
     gcm = GCM(API_KEY)

-    # construct (key => scalar) payload. do not use nested structures.
+    # Construct (key => scalar) payload. do not use nested structures.
     data = {'str': 'string', 'int': 10}

-    # unicast or multicast message, read GCM manual about extra options.
+    # Unicast or multicast message, read GCM manual about extra options.
+    # It is probably a good idea to always use JSONMessage, even if you send
+    # a notification to just 1 registration ID.
     unicast = PlainTextMessage("registration_id", data, dry_run=True)
-    multicast = JSONMessage(["registration_id_1", "registration_id_2"],
+    multicast = JSONMessage(["registration_id_1", "registration_id_2"], data, collapse_key='my.key', dry_run=True)
-                             data,
-                             collapse_key='my.key',
-                             dry_run=True)

     try:
         # attempt send